 You are not allowed to bring guns, ammo, marijuana (even medical marijuana), or other recreational drugs into Mexico!
 If you are a gun owner, check carefully for any bullets or shells hidden in any of your vehicle’s compartments.
 No bongs or other marijuana smoking devices, either.
 Don’t ask for trouble.
 On your drive in Mexico, you may come upon a military-run checkpoint.
 Here, vehicles may be searched for the above mentioned items.
 Keep cash, valuables, phones, GPS, cameras with you as you exit the vehicle.
 You may stand nearby to observe the soldiers going through your vehicle.

 Before your trip, buy [and print out] a Mexican auto insurance policy (online).
 Your U.S. or Canadian policy has no liability coverage for Mexico, and the theft or collision portion may be limited, such as for the distance south of the border.
 Inexpensive Mexican auto insurance for tourists is available from many sources.
 I use Baja Bound, which sells only top-rated insurance brands.
-Ones that cover any repairs needed from a collision to be made, back in your home country, too.
+They are ones that cover any collision repairs needed, performed back in your home country.
 The Baja Bound staff are superb people who go out of their way to help clients should they have issues. *If you are towing, you must include that detail when buying the insurance.
-For long or frequent trips, an annual or 6-month policy can be far cheaper than multiple, day-policies.
+For long or frequent trips, an annual or 6-month policy can be far cheaper than multiple-day policies.
 Never drink and drive, or use a cell phone while driving.
 Click on the ad at the bottom of this page to get a free quote.

 Many highways are very narrow, with no shoulders.
 They require your full attention!
 The following two photo are of Mexico #1, south of San Quintín.
 Thanks to ‘jrbaja’ (left) and Barbara Rainey (right):

 While I do not recommend doing so, you can obtain an FMM online.
 However, you still must stop at the border to have it validated (stamped).
 You do that at the same desk you get one at.
-In addition to the online FMM, you must also bring the printed sales receipt from the online purchase, you must use the border crossing you specified, and you must cross on the day you specified.
+In addition to the online FMM, you must also bring the printed sales receipt from the online purchase.
+You must use the border crossing you specified and you must cross on the day you specified.
 If you cannot do all of those, you will need to pay again at the border.
-Almost no savings by getting one in advance, other than a few minutes.
+There’s almost no time savings by getting one in advance, other than a few minutes.
 Too many have reported the INM officials wouldn’t accept the online one.
 Save your money and do it all at the border.

-- Park and walk into the building with your wallet and passport and look for the INM desk (Tecate has turnstiles you go through to get to the building).
+2) Park, and walk into the building, with your wallet and passport.
+Look for the INM desk (Tecate has turnstiles you go north through to get to the building).
 Present your passport and fill out the FMM (bring reading glasses if you use them, the text is small).
 You then may be instructed to walk over to a bank teller to pay, then return back for the stamping of the form.
 If the bank teller is not there, the INM agent can accept the money.
 Debit/credit cards are accepted, as well.
 The FMM can be free for visits of 7 days (6 nights) or less.
-For up to 180 days, the fee is 638 pesos, about $32 (U.S.) dollars, currently.
+For up to 180 days, the fee is 638 pesos, about $37 (U.S.) dollars, currently.
 You keep the FMM until it expires, for multiple auto trips south.
-Unlike the flying FMM, it does not get returned to INM, when you leave Mexico.
+Unlike the flying FMM, it does not get returned to INM when you leave Mexico.

 I have covered a few of the major border and driving details that we all experience.
 Many do not give these rules much attention as they travel so often into Mexico.
 Also, many travelers do not bother getting the FMM at the border, taking a risk that they will never be asked to show it, or simply don’t know the rules.
-If a random INM inspection pops up, far south of the border, as they have before, you will be made to turn back north.
+If a random INM inspection pops up, far south of the border (as they have before), you will be made to turn back north.
 That could mess up your vacation.
-So, take a few minutes to respect the rules of the country you are visiting.
+Take a few minutes to respect the rules of the country you are visiting.

 More border crossing info from the Baja Bound Insurance website: https://www.bajabound.com/before/permits/ https://www.bajabound.com/before/permits/crossingtheborder https://www.bajabound.com/before/permits/visa

 The final map from the Auto Club was made in 2010.
 While it is not up-to-date with the newest paved roads, it does show mileages and gasoline sources, both are helpful to know!
-The 2021 Benchmark Baja Road Atlas has up-to-date maps and kilometer marker locations are included.
-Being one of the editors, this was such a joy to see produced!
+The Benchmark Baja Road Atlas has up-to-date maps, gasoline locations, and kilometer marker locations.
+Being one of the Baja Atlas editors was such a joy to see produced!
 The digital Benchmark Baja Atlas map app from Avenza works without cell coverage at showing your exact location anywhere in Baja California.

 Look for my Baja Bound Road Guide, coming soon.
-Planned release: 2023!
+Some sample pages